-Comic store sales are largely dominated by certain publishers, reports Statista.
+Certain publishers largely dominate comic store sales, reports Statista.
 In 2019, Marvel Comics made up 40.3% of all comic store sales, with DC Entertainment accounting for 29.3% of sales.
 Image Comics held 8.04% of the sales, while IDW Publishing, Dark Horse Comics, VBOOM!
-Studios, and Dynamite Entertainment all had less than 5% of sales.
+Studios and Dynamite Entertainment all had less than 5% of sales.

 The comic book store industry is currently undergoing significant changes because of new trends.
 According to Business Insider, new types of comics are growing in popularity.
-Children’s comics and graphic novels were more popular than superhero comics in 2019, but those materials are most widely sold through traditional book stores, rather than comic stores.
-In 2018, book store graphic novel sales reached $500 million, but graphic novel sales through comic book stores were only at $200 million.
+Children’s comics and graphic novels were more popular than superhero comics in 2019, but those materials are most widely sold through traditional book stores rather than comic shops.
+In 2018, book store graphic novel sales reached $500 million, but graphic novel sales were only at $200 million through comic book stores.
 Both graphic novels and children’s comics potentially pose an opportunity for comic book stores to widen their offerings and attract new audiences.

 Increased use of digital comics services is also changing how readers both buy and consume the material.
 Amazon’s digital comics service, Comixology, is one example of this.
-Readers are turning to binge-reading both to save money and to instantly access the wide variety of materials that are available.
+Readers are turning to binge-reading to save money and instantly access the wide variety of available materials.
 It’s possible that digital comics could help to spur interest in print comics, as readers have already begun to seek out print comics after being exposed to the line through a digital medium.

 Publisher’s Weekly highlights the influence that movies and TV shows are having on the industry, too.
 The wildly popular Marvel Cinematic Universe and DC TV shows have proven the popularity of superheroes and brought more fans to the genre.
 Fans may seek out comics to access the backstory to their favorite characters, so it’s possible that these media could help to drive sales.

 Publisher’s Weekly also highlights the importance of having comics that are accessible to all ages.
 Classic graphic novels continue to be popular, and manga continues to sell well.